clitetailor/cursornext/README.md

 While such frameworks like nearley, ohm and peg are powerful and provide out-of-the-box features for generating and testing parser.
 These frameworks rely heavily upon LL and LR algorithms and grammars.

 cursornext is a cursor-based general-purpose library for parsing which provides programmatic interface to interact with document.
-Because it does not rely too much on grammar, building a parser is much modular, customizable and easier for testing and debugging parser.
+Because it does not rely too much on grammar, building a parser is much more modular, customizable and easier for testing and debugging.

 ## Install